WahajMubeen341/WahajMubeen341/README.md

 ### 🧩 About Me
 - 👋 Hi, I’m **Muhammad Wahaj Mubeen**
-- 💼 Working as **Assistant Manager Software Engineering**
+- 💼 Working as **Deputy Manager Software Engineering**
-- 👨‍💻 Experienced in **Android app development (Kotlin & Java)**
+- 👨‍💻 Experienced in **Mobile app development (Android / Flutter)**
 - 🌱 Passionate about learning new technologies like **Jetpack Compose**, **AI integration**, and **Socket.IO**
-- 💬 Ask me about anything Android — I love to share and collaborate
+- 💬 Ask me about Products — I love to share and collaborate
-- 💞️ Looking to collaborate on **mobile apps & backend projects**
+- 💞️ Looking to collaborate on **Any kind of procducts**
 - 📫 Reach me at **[iwahajmubeen341@gmail.com](mailto:iwahajmubeen341@gmail.com)**

 ---